marshallhouston/night_writer/data/pseudocode.md

 ..    ..0.  ....    ......0.
 ..    ....  .0..    .0...0..

+- we need a print class that takes the array of braille characters and prints it onto specific lines
+* receive input (array of translated_braille characters from Translator class)
+* assign characters to a line
+* print line_1 and add a new line character to the end
+* print line_2 and add a new line character to the end
+* print line_3.
+* save information because it needs to be passed to FileWriter to output to ARGV[1]

 - we need a translate class to translate the strings from the file into the corresponding braille characters

-- we need a print class that takes the array of braille characters and prints it onto specific lines
+* receive input (text from FileReader ARGV[0])
+* turn input into an array of characters
+* iterate through characters to find the associated values
+* collect these braille values into an array. flatten(1) to make sure these are on the same level.

+******error with the translate class and the uppercase.... if it uses the upper case, we

+1) Failure:
+TranslatorTest#test_find_value_of_one_uppercase_letter [test/translator_test.rb:56]:
+--- expected
++++ actual
+@@ -1 +1 @@
+-[["..", "..", ".0"], ["0.", "..", ".."]]
++[[["..", "..", ".0"], ["0.", "..", ".."]]]

+flatten won't work because it messes up the lowercase letters.

+combined translate/print. decision to break out these two classes because they have two separate functions

 1. input in the english character
 2. identify if it's lowercase or uppercase (1 lowercase)